All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take Zepbound and Vyvanse together for BED?

-This combination has not been specifically studied.
+This combination hasn't been specifically studied.
 Zepbound delays gastric emptying, which could affect the absorption of oral medications including Vyvanse.
 If your provider considers combining them, monitoring for changes in medication effectiveness and side effects is important.

 What if I lose too much weight on Zepbound?

 For someone with BED and obesity, significant weight loss is often a clinical goal.
-However, if weight loss becomes excessive or is driven by restrictive eating rather than normalized eating patterns, that is a concern.
-Regular check-ins with your provider, including conversations about your eating behaviors and not just the number on the scale, are essential.
+But if weight loss becomes excessive or is driven by restrictive eating rather than normalized eating patterns, that's a concern.
+Regular check-ins with your provider, including conversations about your eating behaviors and not just the number on the scale, are important.

 Zepbound's powerful dual receptor mechanism, dramatic appetite suppression, and food noise reduction make it a compelling candidate for binge eating disorder research.
 While clinical trials specific to BED are needed, the biological alignment between what Zepbound does in the brain and what BED treatment requires is striking.